Andhra Pradesh: Banking

-As of 31 March 2023, there are 33 private sector banks, 12 public sector banks, three rural banks, three small finance banks, three payment banks, one cooperative bank, and one state financial corporation operating in the state.
-The total number of branches is 7,881.
-As of September 2022, Banks have deposits amounting to ₹435183.49 crore and extended credit amounting to ₹628134.9 crore, with credit deposit ratio of 144% against Reserve Bank of India norm of 60%.
-Primary sector advances amounted to 60.13% of total bank credit.
-Till March 2011, the microfinance industry flourished in united Andhra Pradesh with a share of 65% of pan India gross loans.
-Due to state regulation enacted in 2010, the loan portfolio shrank to 0.8% in Andhra Pradesh as of 31 March 2023.
-With the court deciding against state regulation, the industry is likely to pick up again.
+As of March 2023, there were 7,881 branches operated by 33 private sector banks, 12 public sector banks, three rural banks, three small finance banks, three payment banks, one cooperative bank, and one state financial corporation operating in the state.
+As of September 2022 the banks held fixed deposits amounting to ₹4.35 trillion and had extended credit amounting to ₹6.28 trillion, with a credit to deposit ratio of 1.44, which is higher than the norm of 0.6 set by the Reserve Bank of India.
+Loans to the primary sector including agriculture amounted to 60.1% of the total credit.
+In the early 2010s, Andhra Pradesh contributed to nearly two-thirds of the national share of microfinance loans.
+However, due to newly enacted regulatory norms, there has been a drop in such loans.